IqlasShaikh/IqlasShaikh/README.md

-- 👋 Hi, I’m @IqlasShaikh
+- 👋 Hi, I’m SHAIKH IQLAS AHMED
-- 👀 I’m interested in learning new programming language
+- 👀 PROGRAMMER
-- 🌱 I’m currently learning Computer Applications
+- 🌱 UNDER-GRADUATE STUDENT AT PUNE UNIVERSITY
-- 💞️ I’m looking to collaborate on ...
+- 💞️ IF YOU GOT ANY COLLBORATIVE PROJECT IDEA HIT ME UP!!!
-- 📫 How to reach me drop a dm on insta(@--.iqlas.--)
+- 📫 How to reach me drop a dm on LinkedIN:- https://www.linkedin.com/in/shaikh-iqlas-ahmed-689736216/ and on INSTAGRAM (@iqlas2wavyyyy)

 <!---
 IqlasShaikh/IqlasShaikh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.